 - Selected seminars from other science departments at CC.
 In your abstract clearly link the seminar to biology.
 Again, ask your academic advisor before you attend non-Biology seminars.

-- Not eligible: student presentations, including Biology Day talks.
+- Not eligible: student presentations, including OBE Day talks.

 Format for Abstracts

 - Limited to one printed page.